tmitim/timbot2/README.md

   hidden = true;

   // not required, defaults to true
-  // if set to false, does run
+  // if set to false, does not run
-  // in the custom listener, possibly use it in combo with env variable. active = true;
+  // in the custom listener
+  // possibly use it in combo with env variable. active = true;

   // not extended from BotListener variable